Boeeerb/PiGlow/README.md

     sudo nano /etc/modprobe.d/raspi-blacklist.conf

-And add the #'s from the beginning so it looks like:
+And add the #'s to the beginning of each line so it looks like:

 <p align="center">
 <img src="https://raw.github.com/Boeeerb/PiGlow/master/Pictures/etc-modprobe.jpg" alt="etc-modprobe"/>